syed-farhad-almubid/100-days-of-code/README.md

 - ✅ Day 38 : Building a random color generator using html css and javascript
 - ✅ Day 39 : Created a random number generator using html css and javascript
 - ✅ Day 40 : Created a basic to do app
+- ✅ Day 41 : Created a emoji changer using html , css and javascript

 Follow my journey on LinkedIn : https://www.linkedin.com/in/syed-farhad-almubid-a5232a282/